 PERSIST sets the value for the running MySQL subsequent server restarts.
 To change a value for the running

-MySQL instance without saving it for subsequent restarts, use
+MySQL instance without having it carry over to subsequent

 GLOBAL keyword rather

 SET Syntax for Variable Assignment.

-system variables have fixed minimum and maximum values of 1000 and 2147483647.
-In addition, the permitted range of values of of values of each variable also depends on the current value
+system variables both have minimum and maximum values of 1000 and 2147483647.
+In addition, the permitted range of values of each variable also depends on the current value of the other: